hitobashira/Friends/README.md

 # Friends :: Easy Find Tool with Perl Regular Expressions.

+# This program is Discon.
+Newly rewritten version will be replaced soon.

 Friends v.x.x.x-2017-03-24 with Perl RE ::

 not alternative find , easy to find files with perl regular expression.